 Here are nine of the stand-out places to go in Peru:

 1. Paracas National Reserve

-Along the Peruvian coast, a short journey south of Lima, the cold waters of the Humboldt Current bring vast amounts of food, attracting large numbers of seabirds.
-Amongst the boobies, pelicans and gulls is one species considered a ‘must see’ bird on any visit to Peru: the Inca tern.
+Along the Peruvian coast, a short journey south of Lima, the cold waters of the Humboldt Current bring vast amounts of food, which attracts large numbers of seabirds.
+Amongst the boobies, pelicans and gulls is one species considered a ‘must see’ bird on any birding trip to the Inca Tern.
 This bird’s elegant shape, dark plumage and long, whiskery feathers behind the bill make it easy to identify.
-It can often be seen resting on the buildings in fishing villages along the coast, and also perched on rocks, or even cruising along beside your boat.
-Other species here include Peruvian pelican, Humboldt penguin, Peruvian thick-knee and a songbird that lives on the edge of the coast, constantly battered by waves, the aptly-named surf cinclodes.
+It can often be seen resting on the buildings in fishing villages along the coast, also perched on rocks or even cruising along beside your boat.
+Other species in Paracas include Peruvian Pelican, Humboldt Penguin, Peruvian Thick-knee and a songbird that lives on the edge of the coast constantly battered by waves: the aptly named Surf Cinclodes.

 Photo credit: Paracas National Reserve, Tanager Tours

 Very close to the city of Tumbes, on the northern border of this country, you will find an environment surrounded by mangroves.
 These tall and leafy trees have given the place its name: the National Sanctuary of Los Manglares de Tumbes.
 You can visit the Almejas, Roncal, Correa and Matapalo Islands, where vast flocks of waterbirds offer an unforgettable spectacle.
 Keep a close eye on the edges of the mangroves, in wooded streams, where you may catch a glimpse of a solitary, elusive bird with a striped neck: the Bare-throated Tiger Heron.
 Other key species include another elusive swamp-dweller, the Rufous-necked Wood-rail.
 American Crocodiles may also be seen as they cruise through the waters.